STEPS AND STAGES

 If a complaint proceeds to investigation, that investigation takes time.
 Relevant documents will be identified, sought and gathered, and witnesses will be contacted and asked for various evidence.
 Often medical records must be obtained from practitioners other than the respondent.

-The CPS-BC handles all complaints as quickly as possible.
+The CPodSBC handles all complaints as quickly as possible.

 Every complaint is unique; those that involve few facts, documents and witnesses and enjoy prompt responses from witnesses including experts may proceed relatively quickly.
 Others that are more involved will of necessity take longer.